-Half an hour later, Ilika, Kibi, and Boro all had lists of extra supplies they had to stock for a mission that might push the limits of even a deep-space response ship.
+Half an hour later, Ilika, Kibi, and Boro all had lists of extra supplies they had to stock for a mission that would push the limits of even a deep-space response ship.
 The four insects had gone back to discussing the glowing star chart on the table, when suddenly the smallest of them started gazing up toward one corner of the ceiling.
-Her wings flashed and she floated upward, an intense look of curiosity on her face.
+Her wings flashed and she floated upward, an intense look of curiosity on her tiny face.

 "Someone is here," she shared.
 "Greetings, spirit.
 You need not remain hidden.
 We welcome any wisdom you have about this difficult mission."